 7. Provisions and Contingent Liabilities and Contingent Assets

 A provision is recognised only when there is a present legal or constructive obligation as a result of a past event that probably requires an outflow of resources to settle the obligation and in respect of which a reliable estimate can be made.
-Provision is not discounted to its present value and is determined based on the best estimate required to settle the obligation at the Balance Sheet date.
+Provision is determined based on the best estimate required to settle the obligation at the Balance Sheet date.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
+If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects current market assessment of time value of money and, where appropriate, the risks specific to the liability.
+Provisions are reviewed at each reporting date and are adjusted to reflect the current best estimate.

 Provisions and Contingent Liabilities and Contingent Assets are reviewed at each Balance Sheet date.
 Contingent Assets and related income are recognised when there is virtual certainty that inflow of economic benefit will arise.